Skip to main content

 Here’s how people typically describe the pain and related symptoms:

-• Pain with eye movement: This is the hallmark symptom.
+• Pain with eye movement: This is the hallmark for MS vision symptoms.
 It often feels like a deep, aching pain behind or around the eye.
 The pain tends to worsen when you move the affected eye, especially when looking up or to the side.

 • One eye typically affected: Most cases affect just one eye, though both can be involved.